-Head to New Hampshire's Lakes Regions at the edge of the White Mountains to see the largest lake in the US.
+Head to New Hampshire's Lakes Region at the edge of the White Mountains to see the largest lake in the US.
 Lake Winnipesaukee is around 21 miles long and varies from one to nine miles in width depending on what part of the shoreline you are at.

-There are a number of beaches on Lake Winnipeasaukee and in summer, swimming is popular.
+There are a number of beaches on Lake Winnipesaukee and in summer, swimming is popular.
 Head to Ellacoya State Park for a long, sandy swimming area with changing rooms.
 There are also campsites here.
 You can also drive around the entire lake on an 80-mile loop road.
 The drive takes a while, but it lets you experience all the different regions.

 9. Hanging Lake, Colorado

 When a major wildfire shut down the interstate for weeks and ravished the forest around it, Colorado residents feared the state's most beautiful lake would never look the same again.
 But despite the damage to the area surrounding it, Hanging Lake was spared.

 Set on the edge of the cliffs in Glenwood Canyon just outside of Glenwood Springs, Hanging Lake is one of the prettiest lakes in the US.
 The water itself is a stunning deep turquoise that looks like it should be in some tropical destination and not in the Rocky Mountains.
 And the lake is fed by waterfalls, which just adds to the allure.

 To access this gem, you'll need to get a permit to hike the steep 1.2-mile trail (visitors are capped per day to preserve the fragile ecosystem).
 The trail eventually turns into a boardwalk that was constructed to further protect the lake bed, which was formed by mineral deposits over millions of years.